MarcusLee-Fraizer/Museum-Database/README.md

 their contract and information about their article on loan to the museum. </p>

 ### Application platform
-<p> This project will be done using PHP/Oracle, specifically the CPSC department’s installation of
-Oracle.
-For front-end we are using JavaScript, ReactJS, and HTML. </p>
+<p> This project will be done using PHP/Oracle.
+For front-end UI we are using HTML. </p>

 ### Other Comments
 <p> If an article is on loan to another museum, the location will be to set to onLoan.
 Ticket price is